gdaniele/fotoPlus/README.md

 ## Get Started
 ###Setup
-There are no special dependencies.
-Get started as follows:
+There are no special dependencies for this project.
+Get started by cloning the repository and building the app in XCode 6.

 	git clone git@github.com:gdaniele/fotoPlus.git
 	cd fotoPlus